webrecorder/pywb/README.rst

 * Improved 'calendar' query UI with incremental loading, grouping results by year and month, and updated replay banner.

-* New in 2.4: Extensible UI customizations system for modifying all aspects of the UI.
+* Extensible UI customizations system for modifying all aspects of the UI.

-* New in 2.4: Robust access control system for blocking or excluding URLs, by prefix or by exact match.
+* Robust access control system for blocking or excluding URLs, by prefix or by exact match.

+* New in 2.6: Access Control embargo and http-header control access settings.

+* New in 2.6: Support for localization and multi-language deployment.

 Please see the `full documentation <https://pywb.readthedocs.org>`_ for more detailed info on all these features.